pbmacintyre/RCCP_free/readme.txt

 Default WordPress pages are created upon activation of the plugin.
 Very basic confirmation of email and SMS opt-in pages are provided.
 Basic pages for confirming opt-out request are also provided.
 Page names are: 'eMail Confirmation', 'eMail Unsubscribe', 'Mobile Confirmation', and 'Mobile Unsubscribe'
+NOTE:  permainks must be set to "Post name"
 </li>

 <li>New Database tables are created